Israel launches 'extensive' new ground operations in Gaza as airstrikes kill at least 103 people

 Israel’s military said troops were “operating against terror infrastructure sites in northern Gaza,” including in the area adjacent to the Indonesian Hospital, without providing details.

-Israel has repeatedly targeted hospitals in the war, accusing Hamas of being active in and around the facilities.
+Israel has repeatedly targeted hospitals, accusing Hamas of being active in and around the facilities.
 Human rights groups and U.N.-backed experts have accused Israel of systematically destroying Gaza's health care system.

 Houthi rebels launch missile at Israel